tetsuo13/TeamsStatusPub/README.md

 Teams Status Pub runs on the system tray to publish your Teams status via a web server that listens for incoming requests.
 When a request comes in, it will look at the Teams log file to determine your status as either "available" or "busy" and serve a JSON payload with the result.
 You're considered busy in Teams when on a call, regardless of video or mic status.

-> [!NOTE]
-> Teams Status Pub only supports the classic client of Teams.
-Follow [#112](https://github.com/tetsuo13/TeamsStatusPub/issues/112) for any updates.

 ## Motivation and Alternatives

 There are other projects available for integrating Teams with Home Assistant however their usage is largely dependent on how Teams and/or your computer is configured within the organization.